-FENECON Industrial S assembly and operating instructions
+FENECON Industrial S — Assembly and Operating Instructions

-1. Information on these operating instructions
+1. About these instructions

 These operating instructions are an integral part of the Battery energy storage system and must be kept in its immediate vicinity and accessible to personnel at all times.
 Furthermore, all documents listed in the appendix to these operating instructions and the operating instructions of the component manufacturers must be observed.